scp756-221/course-site/docs/a4/page.md

 | ``make -f eks.mak ls`` | list all EKS clusters and their node groups |
 | ``make -f eks.mak cd`` | make the EKS cluster your current cluster (when runnning clusters from multiple vendors) |

 It may seem dubious value to introduce this extra machinery when a single call to `eksctl` is a direct way to start, stop and check on clusters.
 But one benefit of using make is to wrap a _series_ of commands and associate it with a pseudo-target (e.g., the `start`, `stop`, or `ls` in the above) for automation.
-(The ``ls`` pseudo-target is an example that will display all deployments, pods and services inside your cluster.)
-More crucially, adopting a set of consistent pseudo-targets across a number of makefiles allows us to homogenize the creation of clusters in multiple contexts--across the a set of public cloud providers:
+As well, the  parameter definitions (e.g.,  `REGION`/`$(REGION)`, `KVER`/`$(KVER)`) and comments serves to document the tools, options and process for achieving a given objective.
+In this course, I have adopted a set of consistent pseudo-targets across the cloud vendors to homogenize the creation of clusters in multiple contexts--across the a set of public cloud providers:

 | Command | Purpose |
 | -----| ----------------- |